sailfish009/openstructure/modules/mol/mm/doc/topology.rst

     :class:`Settings`/:class:`Forcefield`.
     The Topology Creation process consists of:

     #.
-Rename to the gromacs standard
+Rename to the Gromacs standard

     #.
 Kill all bonds

     #.
-Build difulfid bonds if flag is set in **settings**
+Build difulfide bonds if flag is set in **settings**

     #.
-Rename to the standard defined in the forcefield
+Rename residues/atoms to the standard defined in the forcefield

     #.
 Extract the building blocks from the forcefield for every residue